Amtrak Borealis title card

 Business class

 Step into an upgrade with Amtrak’s Business Class, available on the Amtrak Borealis.
-Enjoy extra legroom, spacious seating, and a complimentary beverage.
+Enjoy extra legroom, spacious seating, and complimentary beverages.
 Seat selection and a 25% bonus on reward points enhance your journey.

 Wi-Fi and entertainment